 Conclusion

 As we watched Lei Muzi’s Arangetram performance more than just a dance accomplishment cultural ties between India and China.
-With her dedication and under the company of Jin Shan Shan, Bharatanatyam has come to the foreground in China.
+With her dedication and under the company of Jin Shan Shan, Bharatanatyam has come to the Chinese Teenager Make History.
 If traditional art forms like Bharatanatyam can go global, this event proves how globalization can bring people’s art together.
 Lei’s experience serves as a testimony to how arts help foster cultural relations, generate cultural interest, and develop enduring relations between different cultures of different industries.

 FAQs